Tech-Inspire-SL/TreeventX/README.md

 ## 📖 Overview

-**GatherFlow** is a modern, all-in-one event management platform designed to simplify the process of organizing, promoting, and executing events of any scale.
+**TreeventX** is a modern, all-in-one event management platform designed to simplify the process of organizing, promoting, and executing events of any scale.

 It provides organizers with tools to **create events, manage attendees with QR code ticketing, and track analytics**, while offering attendees a seamless **registration and check-in experience**.